mantis3de/game-export-pipeline-docs/docs/index.md

 ## New here?

 Start with [Installation](getting-started/installation.md), then follow the [5-minute Quick Start](getting-started/quick-start.md) to export your first asset.
 Have a question?
 Check the [FAQ](faq.md).

+---

+## License

+Game Export Pipeline is released under the **[GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt)** — the same license as Blender itself.
+You are free to use, modify, and distribute it under the terms of the GPL.